To the Members of DCB Bank Limited Report on the Audit of the Financial Statements

-We have audited the accompanying financial statements of DCB Bank Limited ("theBank") which comprise the Balance Sheet as at 31 March 2020 the Profit and LossAccount the Cash Flow Statement for the year then ended and a summary of significantaccounting policies and other explanatory information.
+We have audited the accompanying financial statements of DCB Bank Limited ("theBank") which comprise the Balance sheet as at March 31 2021 the Profit and LossAccount the Cash Flow Statement for the year then ended and notes to the financialstatements including a summary of significant accounting policies and other explanatoryinformation.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theBanking Regulation Act 1949 Companies Act 2013 ("the Act") in the manner sorequired and give a true and fair view in conformity with the Accounting Standardsprescribed under section 133 of the Act read with the Companies (Accounting Standards)Rules 2006 as amended ("Accounting Standards") as applicable to banks andother accounting principles generally accepted in India of the state of affairs of theBank as at 31 March 2020 and its profit and its cash flows for the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theBanking Regulation Act 1949 as well as the Companies Act 2013 ("the Act") inthe manner so required for banking companies and give a true and fair view in conformitywith the accounting principles generally accepted in India of the state of affairs of theBank as at March 31 2021 its profit and its cash flows for the year ended on that date.

 Basis for Opinion